sirkon/ldetool/README.md

 Note, both these Ragel templates only does processing without error handling, so generated code is not production ready.
 The problem here we will need to handle type conversion and error processing manually each time writing Ragel rules.
 The LDE tool makes this automatically.
-This alone is a #1 in a list of *pros* for using LDE, even if the code generated Ragel will be a bit faster.
-We will see though which is actually faster now:
+This alone is a #1 in a list of *pros* for using LDE, even if the code generated with Ragel will be a bit faster.
+Now, let's benchmark:

 ```
 $ go test -v -bench '.*RealWorld.*' github.com/sirkon/ldetool/benchmarking